Endangered species enclosure visit

 This activity will take 2 – 3 hours including an overview of the Project and programs, explaining the GPS satellite tracking system and tracking some of the collared elephants within reasonable proximity of the MEP headquarters or the Kicheche Mara Camp.
-Bookable in advance at $100 per person donation.
+Bookable in advance with a discretionary per person donation.
 (Min 2 pax, children under 12 free).

 mara predator project